ui-jar/ui-jar/README.md

 Add a JSDoc-comment with "@uijar COMPONENT_CLASS_NAME" together with a variable that defines test module definition.
 In the example below it's defined in "beforeEach".

-Also add a JSDoc-comment containing "@uijarexample" to each test you would like to add as a example in UI-jar.
+Also add a JSDoc-comment containing "@uijarexample" to each test you would like to add as a example in UI-jar.<br/>
 It's possible to use multiple examples.

 ```js